chikamichi/logg/README.md

 ## About the logger backend

-When a class mixins the `Logg::Machine` module, a `Logg::Core` instance is created and associated (if possible, see below) to the base class, to its subclasses and to any instance of those classes.
+When a class mixins the `Logg::Machine` module, a `Logg::Dispatcher` instance is created and associated (if possible, see below) to the base class, to its subclasses and to any instance of those classes.
 The machine is shared among those objects, which means custom loggers, formats… defined in any of them is available to all the others at runtime.